BOOK YOUR TRIAL LESSON

 Learn to play the piano with our expert tutors – Pro Music Piano Lessons near Wylde Green

 Piano Lessons Wylde Green

 Are you looking for professional piano lessons near Wylde Green?
-Pro Music Tuition has some wonderful Piano teachers that can help you achieve your aspirations at one of our five music centres in total.
+Pro Music Tuition has some wonderful Piano teachers that can help you achieve your aspirations at one of our six music centres in total.
 Including Rubery in Birmingham, two music centres in Sandwell and Dudley (Cradley Heath near Halesowen) and Rowley Regis, one in Boldmere near Sutton Coldfield and one in Olton in Solihull.
 We also have hundreds of pupils who learn online on live video with us from all over the world each week.

 The piano is consistently the most popular instrument to learn here at Pro Music Tuition with hundreds of pupils currently learning with us.
 With this wealth of experience, we can provide lessons for children and adults of all skill levels.
 We start children from the age of 5 on the piano as this is the earliest we have found they will be able to concentrate and participate fully.
 Starting children young this young is ideal, but pupils are free to start at any age, including adults.

 THE FIRST LESSON IS FREE FOR CHILDREN UNDER 15

 ADULT AND KIDS PIANO LESSONS NEAR WYLDE GREEN

 Individual piano tuition is ideal for students who wish to work on their grades and practice specific pieces, or for children with special educational needs who may benefit from a more focused learning environment.
 We offer both 30 and 60-minute sessions.